What safeguards does your finance team have to prevent paying accidental and fraudulent vendor overcharges?

 While most finance leaders will say they have a combination of human spot-checking and post-payment auditing, these processes are certainly not proactive.

-A recent study shows that 67% of accounting teams stated they manually perform reconciliations, and another 33% manually review and process approvals.
+An Accounting Today study shows that 67% of accounting teams stated they manually perform reconciliations, and another 33% manually review and process approvals.

 In real-time, today’s artificial intelligence audits, records, and notifies your accounts payable teams of all things related to vendor invoices.